johnthedebs/dotvim/README.md

     # To remove plugins:
     :PlugClean

+    # For snippet support in Coc
+    :CocInstall coc-snippets

 As for MacVim itself, I recommend you get the latest snapshot from here (go for the .tbz file): https://github.com/macvim-dev/macvim/releases